iwata/p5-Test-Docker-Image/README.md

 - `boot`

     This is an optional parameter.
 You set a boot module name.
-    The boot looks like Boot2docker for Mac OSX that use docker via CoreOS on VirtualBox.
-    It needs `DOCKER_HOST` environment variable.
     `Boot` module must extend Test::Docker::Image::Boot.

 - `sleep_sec`